jordanyan93/MNIST-From-Scratch/README.md

 ## Problem Statement

 The task is to recognize handwritten digits (0-9) from the **MNIST** dataset, which consists of 60,000 training and 10,000 testing grayscale images of digits, each of size 28x28 pixels.
+This is an old competition from Kaggle.
+View and download the data here: https://www.kaggle.com/competitions/digit-recognizer

 ## Key Features

 - **Implemented a shallow neural network**: The network consists of multiple layers with ReLU activations for hidden layers and softmax for the output layer.
-Feel free to adjust the number of layers and units in the main.py file to enhance it's performance
+Feel free to adjust the number of layers and units in the main.py file to enhance its performance.
 - **Backpropagation from scratch**: Manually implemented forward and backward propagation using basic matrix operations in NumPy.
 - **Gradient Descent**: Used to optimize the model weights based on the computed gradients.
 - **Accuracy Measurement**: Evaluated the model on the MNIST test dataset to compute the accuracy and visualize predictions.